nomasters/handshake/design-docs/handshake-core.md

 ### Profiles

 Upon initially setting up a handshake client, the user will be asked to setup a password.
-Unlike centralized services, this password is used to create and encrypted profile.
+Unlike centralized services, this password is used to create an encrypted profile.
 This profile stores data about the user and is the key to session authentication for the client.

 When a new profile is configured, it uses the user supplied password to generate a 256 bit key using the KDF argon2.
 The profile includes: